IBM/maximo-labs/docs/monitor-hol/service_request.md

 You should now have a good understanding of how alerts happen in Maximo Asset Monitor.
 Now you will learn how to create acknowledge alert and create service requests to further investigate and resolve alerts in Maximo.
-In this lab you will:
+In this Exercise you will:

 1. Create a Maximo Service Connection so that Monitor knows which Maximo service to open service requests in.
 2. Acknowledge an Alert and create Service Request in Maximo so that the alert can be investigated and resolved.
 3. Resolve Service Request in Maximo.
 4. Resolve Alerts in Monitor.

 You can create service request in IBM Maximo Enterprise Asset Management Service from an alert in Maximo Asset Monitor.
 In Maximo, a service request indicates that an asset or location in your enterprise needs some sort of attention.
 Once a service request has been created, there is a ticket associated with that request.
-If the service request has been validated and the asset requires a particular task, you can assign the service request a work order to specify the labor, materials, services, and tools to complete the particular task.
-In this lab exercise, you will learn how to connect a Maximo service to your Maximo Asset Monitor instance, create a service request, and assign that service request a work order.
+If the service request has been validated and the asset requires a particular task, you can assign the service request a work order to specify the Exerciseor, materials, services, and tools to complete the particular task.
+In this Exercise exercise, you will learn how to connect a Maximo service to your Maximo Asset Monitor instance, create a service request, and assign that service request a work order.

 #  Create Maximo Service Connection